Albania says player banned for two Euro 2024 games for ‘nationalist’ chants

 The ban comes after the Albania forward apologised for leading fans in derogatory chants against Croatia at Euro 2024.

-The Albanian football federation said UEFA has banned its player Mirlind Daku for two games at the European Championships after he led fans in nationalist chants.
+The Albanian Football Federation said UEFA has banned its player Mirlind Daku for two games at the European Championships after he led fans in nationalist chants.

 Daku took a megaphone after Albania’s 2-2 draw with Croatia on Wednesday in Hamburg and joined in chanting slogans against Serbia and North Macedonia.